 Race and Course Information

-This is an "ultra" collaborative effort between Athletic Equation and Average Ultra Runner.
-The OSS/CIA 50 miler is (as its name suggests) a 50 mile event...but does allow you a 25 mile option.
+The OSS/CIA 50 miler is (as its name suggests) a 50 mile event, and we do have a 25 mile option.
 The course is a 25+ mile loop run primarily on single track, with some fire road, and several bridge and road (NPS road) crossings.
 All starters that complete one loop of the course (25+ miles) will have their finish recorded.
 The 25+ mile loop is run twice to give you 50+ miles.
 If you choose to run one loop or you simply want to run one loop, that is not a problem.
 You will not receive the OSS finisher's award.
 One loop results will be posted.

 We will employ a strict cut-off time for the safety of the runners.
 Cut-off for the first loop will be exactly 6 hours after the official start time.
 Runners returning to the start and finish aid station after that time, will be pulled from the event with their finish recorded.

 Refund: Some races offer them.
-Others races do not ;-( Keeping in line with the policies of our other events, a 50% refund will be issued if you cancel outside of one month prior to the start of the race.
+Others races do not ;-( Keeping in line with the policies of other Athletic Equation events, a 50% refund will be issued if you cancel outside of one month prior to the start of the race.

 Gate Fees/Parking: For your convenience, we will be including this into your race fee ($5/car).
 One per runner!
 Park admittance is $5.00 per Car.
 To minimize our impact on the Park, we do recommend carpooling where possible for runners and their crews.
 Parking is limited.
 All vehicles must be parked at Telegraph Road pavilion by 730pm.
 Due to Park rules, not additional vehicles will be allowed into the after dark.
 Any violation will JEOPARDIZE THE ABILITY TO PERMIT for future events.